andr1976/HydDown/README.md

 Consult the [manual](https://github.com/andr1976/HydDown/raw/main/docs/MANUAL.pdf) for a more rigorous explanation of the software, the implemented methods, and its usage.
 Further, the manual also contains a few validation studies.

-## IMPORTANT NOTICE:
-This package, or CoolProp to be more precise, runs on python 3.8 and apparently the CoolProp `pip` package has issues with python 3.9.
-Maybe compiling from source works, but this has not been tested.
-Hence, it is highly recommended that python 3.8 is used.

 ## Demonstration
 The easiest way to explore the capability of HydDown is the [streamlit app](https://share.streamlit.io/andr1976/hyddown/main/scripts/streamlit_app.py).
 This version allows calculation of: